jaylex32/Syncra/README.md

 ![Syncra](./Syncra.png)

-### Plex Playlist Dock is a powerful and intuitive application designed to manage your Plex playlists effortlessly.
+### Syncra is a powerful and intuitive application designed to manage your Plex playlists effortlessly.
 With a modern and user-friendly interface, it allows you to:

 - Import .m3u and .m3u8 playlists into Plex.
 - Export your Plex playlists to .m3u files.